ngimb64/Screenshot-Assistant/README.md

 ## Installation
 - Run the setup.py script to build a virtual environment and install all external packages in the created venv.

+> Examples:<br>
+>       &emsp;&emsp;- Windows:  `python setup.py venv`<br>
-> Example: `python3 setup.py venv`
+>       &emsp;&emsp;- Linux:  `python3 setup.py venv`

 - Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- For Windows in the Scripts directory, for execute the `./activate` script to activate the virtual environment.
+- For Windows, in the venv\Scripts directory, execute `activate` or `activate.bat` script to activate the virtual environment.
-- For Linux in the bin directory, run the command `source activate` to activate the virtual environment.
+- For Linux, in the venv/bin directory, execute `source activate` to activate the virtual environment.
+- If for some reason issues are experienced with the setup script, the alternative is to manually create an environment, activate it, then run pip install -r packages.txt in project root.

 ## How to use
 - Open up shell such as Command Prompt or Terminal